ahmedcs/icmlcn_tutorial_2025/README.md

-# Federated Learning and Network Security: Foundations, Potential, and Resilience
+# Federated Learning for Intrusion Detection Systems

-> [!IMPORTANT]
-> Note: The repository currently hosts the existing materials from ICDCS 2024 as reference, but its content is being updated for the 2025 edition.

-This tutorial will be held at the [45th IEEE International Conference on Distributed Computing Systems](https://icdcs2025.icdcs.org/) (ICDCS 2025) in July 2025.
+This is a practical example which is delivered as part of the practical component for the tutorial titled "ADVANCING FEDERATED LEARNING IN PRACTICE: FROM THEORY TO REAL-WORLD EDGE APPLICATIONS" which is held at the [IEEE International Conference on Machine Learning for Communication and Network](https://icdcs2025.icdcs.org/) (IEEE ICMLCN 2025) in May 2025.
-This repository contains the materials, including the Jupyter notebooks and the presentations support, that have been used during the tutorial.
+This repository contains the materials, including the Jupyter notebooks and the presentations support, that have been used during the tutorial and is adopted from a previously delivered [tutorial in ICDCS 2024](https://github.com/leolavaur/icdcs_2025).

 You can find a published summary of the tutorial content in the conference proceedings.

 ## Abstract

 Federated Learning (FL) is a Machine Learning paradigm that enables training models across distributed clients without accessing their data.
 In the context of network security, FL can be used to collaboratively train Intrusion Detection System (IDS) models across multiple organizations, virtually extending the local dataset of each participant.
 Among the new challenges raised by this approach, the heterogeneity of the clients’ environments induce consequent differences in the data distributions, and therefore contributions.
 Further, identifying and mitigating malicious contributions is made more complex in heterogeneous environments.

 This tutorial introduces the audience to the principles of FL and its application to network security, and more specifically to build Collaborative Intrusion Detection Systems (CIDSs) using FL.